actionhero/www.actionherojs.com/tutorials/web-server.md

 ## Overview

 The web server exposes actions and files over http or https.
-You can visit the API in a browser, Curl, etc. `{url}?action=actionName` or `{url}/api/{actionName}` is how you would access an action.
-For example, using the default ports in `/config/servers/web.js` you could reach the status action with both `http://127.0.0.1:8080/status` or `http://127.0.0.1:8080/?action=status`
+You can visit the API in a browser, Curl, etc. `{url}/actionName` or `{url}/api/{actionName}` is how you would access an action.
+For example, using the default ports in `/config/servers/web.js` you could reach the status action with both `http://127.0.0.1:8080/status`.

 HTTP responses are always JSON and follow the following format: